How many Fourier coefficients are needed?: Point masses on

 \subsection{Point masses on $\TT$}

+The one-dimensional problem has a very long history, going back to Gaspard de Prony's work \cite{de1795essai} from 1795.
+Since then, many solutions have been proposed, like Pisarenko's method \cite{pisarenko1973retrieval}, MUSIC \cite{schmidt1986multiple} or ESPRIT \cite{roy1989esprit}.
+Still, there is ongoing research on further improvements, see \cite{derevianko2021esprit} for a recent approach.

-We show here how the one-dimensional problem has been solved in the Electrical Engineering literature (see e.g.\ \cite{vetterli2002sampling}) with the so-called Prony's method.
-We will make use of Theorem \ref{onetorus} repeatedly when solving the same problem on $\TT^2$.
+We show here another approach from the Electrical Engineering literature (see e.g.\ \cite{vetterli2002sampling}) with so-called annihilation filters.
+We will make use of Theorem \ref{onetorus} repeatedly when solving the same problem on $\TT^d$.

 \begin{theorem} Suppose $\mu$ is a measure on $\TT$ which is a sum of at most $N$ complex point masses.
-Then $\mu$ is determined by the data \beql{prony-data} \ft{\mu}(j),\ \ \ j=-N, -N+1, \ldots, N. \eeq \end{theorem}
+Then $\mu$ is determined by the data \beql{prony-data} \ft{\mu}(j),\ \ \ j=-N+1, -N+2, \ldots, N. \eeq \end{theorem}

-\begin{proof} Suppose that $\mu=\sum_{j=1}^K c_j \delta_{\theta_j}$, with $c_j \in \RR\setminus\Set{0}$, the $\theta_j$ all different and $K \le N$.
+\begin{proof} Suppose that $\mu=\sum_{j=1}^K c_j \delta_{\theta_j}$, with $c_j \in \CC\setminus\Set{0}$, the $\theta_j$ all different and $K \le N$.
 It follows that \beql{lin-comb} \ft{\mu}(n) = \sum_{j=1}^K c_j \rho_j^{-n},\ \ \ (\rho_j=e^{2\pi i \theta_j},\ n \in \ZZ). \eeq Define the polynomial